jahrik/ansible-vim/GHOST_README.md

 * [Ansible](http://docs.ansible.com/ansible/latest/intro_installation.html)
 * [Molecule](https://molecule.readthedocs.io/en/latest/installation.html)
 * [Docker](https://docs.docker.com/install/)
-* Tested on arch, ubuntu-16.04, and fedora-27

 ## Molecule

-If you decide to set up a virtualenv to install molecule, you can do the following.

-Create a virtual environment for molecule and install it.

-    mkvirtualenv -p /usr/bin/python2.7 ansible
+If you don't already have molecule installed alongside ansible, the easiest way to do so is with pip.

-    pip install docker-py molecule
+    pip install molecule

-If you need an intro on python virtualenv you can find it [here](https://homelab.business/python-virualenv-the-why-and-how/)

 To initialize a new role with molecule, you would run the following.
 Where `-r` is the role and `-d` is the driver.